PennyLaneAI/pennylane/doc/development/plugins.rst

   supported by PennyLane.

-  If your device does not natively support an operation that has the :meth:`~.Operation._decomposition` static method defined, PennyLane will attempt to decompose the operation before calling the device.
+  If your device does not natively support an operation that has the :meth:`~.Operation.decomposition` static method defined, PennyLane will attempt to decompose the operation before calling the device.
 For example, the :class:`~.Rot` `decomposition method <../_modules/pennylane/ops/qubit.html#Rot.decomposition>`_ will decompose the single-qubit rotation gate to :class:`~.RZ` and :class:`~.RY` gates.